With a svelte redesign and a full-on spec bump, is this Apple's best full-size tablet yet? Find out in our full iPad Air review

 Apple's product upgrades can be a funny beast.
 On paper, they can appear incremental.
 Eyes-on, the products can look almost identical.
 Hands-on, you sometimes have to pry to find exactly where the improvements are.
 Some changes (iMac G3 to G4, iPhone 3GS to iPhone 4) are blatant, some are refinements (iPad to iPad 2).
 Many, you actually have to get the product in your mitts to see for yourself.
 And that's definitely the case with the iPad Air (not the iPad 5, as we were expecting it to be called).

 The clearest difference lies with its name - a shock to all but Jony Ive who says he's been working on the concept for years - but start using this tablet and the improvements are instantly tangible.
 It's lighter, thinner and more debonair than ever (providing you don't use the new one, that is).

 iPad Air: Size and build

-At 6.9mm, the Sony Xperia Tablet Z remains the slimmest tablet in the world but Apple has managed to shave almost 1.5mm (a fifth) off the iPad 4's unibody aluminium girth and almost 2cm off its width.
-Boasting a one pound (or 469g) heft, at the time of writing, the iPad Air takes the title of the planet's lightest full-size tablet.Article continues after the video.
+At 6.9mmApple managed to shave almost 1.5mm (a fifth) off the iPad 4's unibody aluminium girth and almost 2cm off its width.
+Boasting a one pound (or 469g) heft, at the time of the original review, the iPad Air took the title of the planet's lightest full-size tablet.
+It's since been bettered a number of times, including a few choice cuts from Asia, but with the Air 2 retains that crown.Article continues after the video.